-Not sure which message to emphasize in the nursing recruiting email?
+Not sure which message to emphasize in the nursing recruitment email?
 Or maybe several calls to action offer strong potential.
 AB testing helps you decide which message delivers better results for a particular audience, says Herian Tran.

 Here’s how it works.
 Take a small segment of the audience, and send out one message to group A, and the other message to group B. Then measure the results to determine which message performed better.

 Group A may show more open rates or clicks on call to action buttons.
 Whichever message works better should be sent to the remaining audience, Herian Tran says.

 “You can just send it out to 10%, or some other percentage of the audience,” Herian Tran says.
 “With AB testing you can test subject lines, content and the creative [photos] to determine what works for you.”